Mario-659/doc-tracer-backend/README.md

 # Doctracer

 **Doctracer** is a Spring Boot application written in Kotlin that provides a RESTful API for managing and analyzing document measurements, materials, and spectral data.
 This application was made in the scope of an engineering thesis.
+Frontend part available at [doc-tracer-frontend](https://github.com/Mario-659/doc-tracer-frontend).

-It includes:
+Project includes:

 - User authentication with JWT tokens (including roles and permissions).
 - Database entities for devices, covered materials, covering materials, measurements, and samples.